mdekrey/GitAutomation/readme.md

 			}
 		}

+	Make sure you check the full config - some have linux-paths in the sample.

 2. Install the dotnet command line tools.
 Check for the major/minor version used in the GitAutomation/GitAutomation.csproj file; currently we use 2.0.

         <PackageReference Include="Microsoft.AspNetCore" Version="Major.Minor.0" />

 3. Install `yarn`.
+4. Get a git server and postgres server running - I prefer running these via docker even when debugging outside.
-4. From your GitAutomation project folder, run `yarn && yarn start` to start watching the typescript files for UI changes.
+5. From your GitAutomation project folder, run `yarn && yarn start` to start watching the typescript files for UI changes.
-5. From your GitAutomation project folder, run `dotnet run -c Debug` to start the development server.
+6. From your GitAutomation project folder, run `dotnet run -c Debug` to start the development server.
 (You could instead run the GitAutomation project in Visual Studio for this step.)

 # GraphQL